Bust of the Apollo Lykeios

 myminifactory

-This bust is a cast directly from a Roman copy of an original of the 4th century BC, housed at The British Museum (1805,0703.59).
-The head was originally mounted in Albani's collection on a torso of Bacchus which was soon exchanged for a head of Bacchus found by Gavin Hamilton.
+This bust is a direct cast from a Roman copy of an original created in the 4th century BC, now housed at The British Museum (1805,0703.59).
+Originally, the head was mounted on a torso of Bacchus in Albani's collection, which was later exchanged for a head of Bacchus found by Gavin Hamilton.
 As described by Townley, "A Head of Apollo larger than life.
-The hair is plaited over the forehead and tied in a knot behind.
-In the account book the head is described simply as 'a head of Apollo', and the same description was still used around 1781 (TY 12/1), but in the 'L' Catalogue of 1787-8, it was called 'Apollo Philesius' (TY 12/3).
-This description may be presumed to have appeared also in the fair copy of this catalogue, now in Towneley Hall, by the entry is concealed by a slip that has been pasted in, with a revised entry in Townley's hand designating the head as 'Apollo Iners', and repeating reference to Winckelmann, who 'speaks of this head, as a rare specimin of the sublime early style of Greek sculpture'.
+The hair is plaited over the forehead and tied in a knot behind."
+In the account book, the head is simply called 'a head of Apollo', but around 1781 it was referred to as 'Apollo Philesius' (TY 12/3).
+This description may have also appeared in the fair copy of this catalogue, now in Towneley Hall, by a revised entry in Townley's hand designating the head as 'Apollo Iners'.
+The reference is repeated to Winckelmann, who speaks of this head as a rare specimen of the sublime early style of Greek sculpture.
 It is believed to be from a sculpture of the Lyceus type, a style depicting Apollo originating from Praxiteles, which depicts the God resting on a support with his right forearm touching the top of his head.
-His hair is fixed in braids on top of a head typical of chilhood.
-Many sculptures follow this type and were used in later artworks, such as in the Amazon type statues and the Sleeping Ariadne/Apollo.
-If you produce new work with the model and want to share it with us, drop us a line at web@smk.dk or stw@myminifactory.com.
-This scan was produced in collaboration between The Statens Museum for Kunst and Scan the World for the SMK-Open project.
+His hair is fixed in braids on a typical childhood head.
+Many sculptures follow this type and were used in later artworks, such as the Amazon type statues and the Sleeping Ariadne/Apollo.
+The scan was produced in collaboration between The Statens Museum for Kunst and Scan the World for the SMK-Open project.
 Every model produced from this initiative is available under an open source license.
-Scanner - Artec Eva

 With this file you will be able to print Bust of the Apollo Lykeios with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Bust of the Apollo Lykeios.